moskomule/moskomule.github.io/content/en/home/about.md

 ### News

+* I will start visiting research at IIT (Genova, Italy) from October 1st, supported by JSPS.
 * [Call for NeurIPS meetups](https://neurips.cc/Conferences/2021/CallForMeetups) is now out!
 * I will present about Faster AutoAugment and its applications at [AIP Open seminar](https://c5dc59ed978213830355fc8978.doorkeeper.jp/events/115877).
 * Our paper ["Graph Energy-based Model for Molecular Graph Generation"](https://openreview.net/forum?id=I2AD-xWJ2-J) is accepted at EBM workshop 2021 as a contributed talk.